Blau-Computers/code-editor/README.md

-# This is just a test deployment for a code editor that I'm designing called [Blau Code Editor](blau-computers.github.io/code-editor)
+# This is just a test deployment for a code editor that I'm designing called [Blau Software Code Editor](https://blau-computers.github.io/code-editor/index.html)